-The image stabilization is good for up to four stops, which is really awesome if you’re working in low light, and you don’t want to bump up the ISO, and you’re trying to stay at a decent shutter speed.
+The image stabilization is good for up to four stops, which is fantastic if you’re working in low light, you don’t want to bump up the ISO, and you’re trying to stay at a decent shutter speed.

 This will allow some stabilization with slower shutter speeds; you would have to focus on the slides.

-This is awesome when you’re getting some close-up portraits or close upon any like shots that you can’t get because you don’t have the macro lens.
+This is awesome when you get some close-up portraits or close-up shots you can’t get because you don’t have the macro lens.

-This will allow you to get decently close, but it’s at 35 millimeters, so it’s going to be a little wide.
+This will allow you to get decently close, but at 35 millimeters, it’ll be slightly wide.

-When I worked with the other guy that I shoot nightclub with, and I like it and all that, I love having the image stabilization because I don’t have a stabilizer I don’t have a Ronin or a crane or anything to stabilize.
+When I worked with the other guy that I shot nightclub with, and I liked it, I loved having the image stabilization because I didn’t have a stabilizer; I didn’t have a Ronin or a crane or anything to stabilize.

-I’ve had this lens for about a year now; I have a good idea as to what I like, what I don’t like.
+I’ve had this lens for about a year now, so I have a good idea of what I like and don’t.

-It’s a very well-made lens that has a lot of weight to it.
+It’s a very well-made lens with a lot of weight.

 It is so very well built.

-So what do I shoot?
+So, what do I shoot?
 What do I use this lens for?
-I’ve used it for nightclub photography, music concerts, and parties this year.

-Even the low aperture is like 1.4, it’s still pretty sharp, so the very nice quality of the picture of this lens for both photo and video.
+Even though the low aperture is like 1.4, it’s still pretty sharp, so the lovely quality of the picture of this lens for both photo and video.

-So back to the end with the incredibly wide 1.4 aperture, so you can take pictures and video in crazy dark environments, and you’re still going to get pretty good quality.
+So, back to the end: With the incredibly wide 1.4 aperture, you can take pictures and videos in crazy dark environments and still get pretty good quality.